jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 - Create Excel-like **custom views** / segmented views / column sets, i.e view only the data you want.
 Enable / disable data columns, make edits, apply filters and save.
 Supports all post types.
 - Predefined custom views – Product Stock & Product Price List
-- Set permissions based on user roles as to who can create and access particular dashboards and custom views.
 - **Advanced Export CSV** for all post types – all or filtered data using date filters, search filters or column filters.
 Use it for better inventory management, reporting, sales, designing your marketing campaigns, migration to a new store, etc.
 - Rename admin columns title as per your convenience.
 For example, change Stock to Quantity.
 - Add your own logo to packing slips.